rauloojs/raul-ojeda-tech/src/markdown/positions/2015-07-internship.md

 <p>Along with my teammate wrote a Python tool to automate validation of recently configured servers.
 First a small script written in bash was remotely ran on servers via SSH to get a text file with output data.
 Then a desktop app (ui powered by PyQt) took those files and maped them to a excel file using a specified template.
 Xlsx files were filled using the template as base and mapping values through named cells, this way the arrange of values, styling, etc. could be easily changed.</p>
 <p>I wrote a wiki for docs.</p>

-<div class="challenges">The process improved in speed considerably: it went from a couple of hours to about 5 minutes</div>
+<ul class="challenges">The process improved in speed considerably: it went from a couple of hours to about 5 minutes</ul>